michael-dalton-home/calculator/README.md

 60m Key listener and display basics (no calcs)
 150m Added calculation to perform arithmetic
-60m Bug: display the initial result while allowing a secondary operation
+60m Bug: display the initial result while allowing a secondary operation 90m Differentiating a calculated vs user number on screen

 Font Space Mono from Google